ungleich/cdist/cdist/conf/type/__package_pip/man.rst

 extra
     Extra optional dependencies which should be installed along the selected package.
 Can be specified multiple times.
-Multiple extra optional dependencies can also be specified in a comma-separated list to provide a more pip-natvie style.
+Multiple extras can be passed in one `--extra` as a comma-separated list.

     Extra optional dependencies will be installed even when the base package is already installed.
 Notice that the type will not remove installed extras